 WHAT IS 211?

-211 is a free, comprehensive, confidential information and referral system linking Iowans to health and human service programs, community services, disaster services and governmental programs.
-211 is a one-stop source of information for people looking for services.
-Nationally 211 is to social services what 911 is to emergency services.
+211 is a free, confidential information and referral service that connects Iowans to health and human service programs, community resources, disaster assistance, and government services.
+It is a one-stop source of information for people looking for help.

 Assistance is available in multiple languages, and services are accessible to people with disabilities.
-Languages can be assisted with use of our Language Line translation service that can translate 150 languages.
+Translation support is provided through Language Line, offering assistance in more than 150 languages.

 FREQUENTLY ASKED QUESTIONS